Katson-com/docs/docs/centralq-chat/telemetry.md

 ### <a id="PY0075CHF"></a>PY0075CHF - Negative Feedback
 This event is triggered when a user submits negative feedback for the answer.
 Answer text is included in the event, as well as the conversation history and sources used to generate the answer (with text and metadata).

+### <a id="PY0076CCE"></a>PY0076CCE - Invalid Access Token
+This event is triggered when a user fails to authenticate to CentralQ Cloud, due to Access token is not valid.

+### <a id="PY0077CCE"></a>PY0077CCE - Access Token is Missing
+This event is triggered when a user fails to authenticate to CentralQ Cloud, due to Access token is missing.

+### <a id="PY0078CCE"></a>PY0078CCE - Chat Id is Missing
+This event is triggered when a user fails to authenticate to CentralQ Cloud, due to Chat Id is missing.

+### <a id="PY0079CCE"></a>PY0079CCE - Secret Key is Missing
+This event is triggered when a user fails to authenticate to CentralQ Cloud, due to Secret Key is missing.

+### <a id="PY0080CCE"></a>PY0080CCE - Authentication Failed
+This event is triggered when a user fails to authenticate to CentralQ Cloud.

+### <a id="PY0081CCS"></a>PY0081CCS - Authenticated Successfully
+This event is triggered when a user successfully authenticates to CentralQ Cloud.

 ## Telemetry Data Compliance